spollard/josh-works.github.io/_pages/whats-up-with-anabaptists.md

 ### Other Quotes

-_This is a few sentances from an appendix, answering the question "why do you refuse to talk about similarities between Anabaptists and other denominations"?_
+_Here are a few sentances from the appendix, answering the question "why do you refuse to talk about similarities between Anabaptists and other denominations"?_

 > Starting with points of agreement intrinsically favors the side or the group that represents the dominant perspective.
 >